RelationshipsUpdated April 2, 202613 min read

 Set a timeline.
 Having a target date gives both partners something to work toward.
 Discuss career considerations, housing, and logistics openly and collaboratively.

 Visit regularly.
 In-person visits are the lifeblood of an LDR.
 Aim for visits every 4-6 weeks if possible, alternating who travels.
+For more on this topic, see our love language guide.

 Have a transition plan.
 When closing the gap, consider living in the same city but separately for a few months to allow the relationship to develop at a normal pace before cohabiting.